 It’s Root Cellar Season – David Hammond’s Root Cellar Diaries

-Inspired from some things he saw last year as well as things he read about on the Local Beet, Hammond decided to expand his ability to eat local in the winter by keeping his own root cellar.
+Inspired from some thing he saw on a farm as well as things he read about on the Local Beet, Hammond decided to expand his ability to eat local in the winter by keeping his own root cellar.
 He had the ideal space in his basement, an old dark-room.
 The room met the three primary needs of a root cellar: cold, dark, and wet.
 Hammond decided to keep a diary of his nascent cellar and share it with Local Beet readers.
 Of course, as we read along, we found out that a working cellar often has a fourth need, a good mouser.

 The Root Cellar Diaries by David Hammond